 No, hepatitis delta is a different type of virus than hepatitis B, and unfortunately antivirals will not stop hepatitis delta from replicating.
 While entecavir and tenofovir can reduce and control the hepatitis B virus, they don’t eradicate the amount of hepatitis B surface antigen (HBsAg), which is what hepatitis delta needs to survive and replicate.
 Currently, pegylated interferon has been the only drug that has been shown to be somewhat effective against hepatitis delta.
 For more information on treatment, click here.

-Currently there is no approved treatment for hepatitis delta.
-Pegylated interferon alpha is the only drug that has been shown to be somewhat effective and acts by stimulating the body's immune system to fight the virus.
+Prior to Hepcludex, pegylated interferon alpha is the only drug that had been shown to be somewhat effective and acts by stimulating the body's immune system to fight the virus.
 A small percentage (<25%) experience remission when injected weekly over periods of 48 weeks or longer.
-Antiviral treatments that are effective in controlling hepatitis B have no effect on hepatitis delta, but are often reccomended as part of a patient's treatment plan to control their hepatitis B.
+Antiviral treatments that are effective in controlling hepatitis B have no effect on hepatitis delta, but are often recommended as part of a patient's treatment plan to control their hepatitis B.